amyp3536/sep10-freedom-project/blog/entry02.md

 ##### 11/03/25

 ## Context
-Since my last blong entry
+Since my last blog entry, I have been researching the software and hardware used in Diagnostic Medical Sonography.

 [Previous](entry01.md) | [Next](entry03.md)